 While I have had doubts and questions along the way, I’ve continued to believe in a divine power at the core of it all who is nudging me forward with the messages “This too shall pass” and “I am always with you”, along with the hope that we’ll all make it through.

-Are we, as individuals and families, at the effect of what is going on in the greater world?
+Are we, as individuals and families, affected by what is going on in the greater world?
 Yes and no!
 We always have a choice.
 Yet social and political movements can, and do, move us along and pull us into the mainstream of what’s going on in the greater world.
 There’s no doubt that choices and decisions made can set us off down a new path, inspired by the times, and without clear outcomes in sight.
 What’s taking place in the public realm at a given period in time can effect and transform the private worlds of those living during that time.
 The trick is to know when to hold firm to a foundation and when to move forward and take that risk, weighing how the possible effects of that risk could affect those around you.

-The changes I’ve seen through my life; the people that have come into my life along the way; the bad times and the good times; have all convinced me that God is not a conservative nor a liberal, not a republican nor a democrat.
+The changes I’ve seen through my life; the people that have come into my life along the way, the bad times and the good times, have all convinced me that God is not a conservative nor a liberal, not a republican nor a democrat.
 God is the binding force of love and is always with us.

 “May this candle be a light for You to enlighten me in my difficulties and decisions.